pgorod/pgorod.github.io/about.md

 ### What else?

-Apart from being a Computer Science engineer and a developer, I am also a teacher, a sysadmin, involved in way too many non-profit projects, and I am one of those people with excessive number of interests and hobbies.
+Apart from being a Computer Science engineer and a developer, I am also a teacher, a sysadmin, involved a bunch non-profit projects (mostly related to education), and I am one of those people with an excessive number of interests and hobbies.
 Stuff I like: playing indoor football, electric guitar, ancient Greek, Kierkegaard, Cinema, Literature, politics, Media studies and Marshall McLuhan, Deep work, Audiophilia, etc.